Causes and Risk of Liver Transplant in Children

 In the case of the liver transplant, the donor’s liver will very soon grow back to normal size after surgery.
 The part that your child receives as a new liver will also grow to normal size in a few weeks.

-Other conditions may include:
+Other conditions resposible for liver transplant in children may include:

 - Liver cancer & other liver tumours